-The Group is committed to upholding human rights in its operations and supply chain.
+The Group is committed to respect human rights across its operations and supply chain.
 This is a core element of the Group’s overall commitment to responsible business practices.

-The Group supports and adheres to the principles embodied in the Universal Declaration of Human Rights, the International Labour Organisation’s Declaration on Fundamental Principles and Rights at Work, and the United Nations Guiding Principles on Business and Human Rights.
+The Group remains committed to respect the principles embodied in the Universal Declaration of Human Rights, the International Labour Organisation’s Declaration on Fundamental Principles and Rights at Work and the United Nations Guiding Principles on Business and Human Rights.

 The Group is committed to ensuring that it is not complicit in the violation of human rights.
 This includes human trafficking and slavery which can occur in many forms, such as forced labour, child labour, domestic servitude, sex trafficking and workplace abuse.